11 Top Content Marketing Ideas For Manufacturers (For Each Stage Of The Buying Process)

 While the top of the funnel is the widest (there are more people at the top of the funnel, after all), the middle of the funnel is often the deepest.
 That’s because the evaluation phase typically takes the longest to progress through, especially for B2B buyers.

-ESI, a custom metal stamping company, does a wonderful job with their case study library.
-Not only do they show their work, they also point out the different industries and applications that they serve.
+ESI, a custom metal stamping company, does a wonderful job with its case study library.
+Not only do they show their work, but they also point out the different industries and applications that they serve.